 Keep Your Teeth Straight

-If you’ve gone through the process of having braces, you’ve had to work hard to get your teeth straight.
-If wisdom teeth are allowed to fully grow in, they can cause overcrowding, and your perfectly straight teeth may become crooked once more.
+If you've gone through the process of having braces, you have had to work hard to get your teeth straight.
+If wisdom teeth are allowed to fully grow in, they can disrupt this work.
+They can cause overcrowding and push teeth out of alignment.
+Your perfectly straight teeth may become crooked once more.

 When wisdom teeth are first emerging, they often grow in at an angle, which can cause impacted teeth.
-These small spaces are difficult to clean at home, causing bacteria to grow freely, sometimes causing infection or even gum disease.
+An impacted tooth is a tooth that is not fully above the gums creating space between the tooth and gums.
+These small spaces are difficult to clean with regular brushing, causing bacteria to grow freely, sometimes causing infection or even gum disease.